Ending Star Wars: Episode IX and Michael Arndt’s “Philosophical Stakes”

 You can see Luke and Yoda’s debate on Dagobah in here.
-In a deleted scene from The Last Jedi, Luke claims the old Jedi would just leave a village to be massacred by marauders (partly as he thinks fighting off the marauders will just bring more).
-It’s a dark claim by a man who isn’t in a good way.
-But in both these scenes, the Jedi masters are preaching some level of surrender to the will of the Force.
+In a deleted scene from The Last Jedi, Luke claims the old Jedi would just leave a village to be massacred by marauders, partly as he thinks fighting off the marauders will just bring more.
+“Act only when you can maintain balance”, the old Jedi would say (which is why he thinks the Jedi ways need to end).
+In both these scenes, the Jedi masters are preaching some level of surrender to the will of the Force.
 Life and death are natural and Jedi can’t save everyone.
 It doesn’t mean you don’t try — compassion is central to the Jedi.
 But it’s not about you.
 When you make it about you and you try to control the Force, you spiral to dark.
 If you take yourself out of the equation — if you strive to be selfless — that’s how you can make peace with the world.

 Still, we’re human, we have attachments, and we fear loss.
 We understand and relate to Anakin’s frailty and Luke’s protectiveness of his friends.
 The old Jedi way asks them to pretend away their pain, and they can’t — so they’re left to deal with it on their own.
 And if you deny your pain, it comes out in other, unhealthy ways (your “shadow”).
 How do we become stronger than our shadow?
 What does a light side version of strength look like?